Guidance

 Addressing parental concerns

-What to say to a parent or carer who is concerned about receiving a vaccine containing 6 components
+Parent or carer concerned about their child receiving a vaccine containing 6 components

 Additionally, before a combined vaccine is licensed for use, it must have demonstrated in pre-licensure studies that a satisfactory immune response is made to each of the combined antigens and that the rates of adverse reactions are lower or the same as they would be if the vaccines were administered separately.

-What to do if a parent or carer does not want to receive a vaccine containing hepatitis B
+Parent or carer does not want their child to receive a vaccine containing hepatitis B

-There is now no alternative vaccine with which to adequately protect infants and young children against diphtheria, tetanus, polio, pertussis and Hib disease.
-The vaccines that are licensed for pre-school boosters contain lower levels of antigens and are therefore only suitable for boosting children who have already received infant priming vaccinations.
+There is no alternative vaccine with which to adequately protect infants and young children against diphtheria, tetanus, polio, pertussis and Hib disease.
+The vaccines that are licensed for continuing the vaccination course at 3 years and 4 months contain lower levels of antigens and are therefore only suitable for boosting children who have already received infant priming vaccinations.

 Other issues